 Opened in October 2008, Sims Lake Park is comprised of 62 idyllic acres and located at Suwanee Dam and Tench roads.
 In addition to a 7-acre lake, the park features an approximately 1.2-mile looping trail, well-fed streamscape, playground area, picnic pavilion, and two 2-acre play meadows.
 The park also has public restrooms and parking for nearly 90 cars.
 Directions.
 Map.

-Harvest Farm at White Street Park
+White Street Park

 Other Suwanee parks